gmc-code/PC-microbit-micropython/docs/extra/builtins_module.rst

 .. function:: enumerate(sequence, [start=0])

 enumerate() Function is used to combine a traversable data object (such as a list, tuple or string) into an index sequence, and list data and data subscripts.
-It is generally used in for loop.
+It is generally used in for-loop.

 - ``sequence`` -- A sequence, iterator, or other object that supports iteration.
 - ``start`` -- Subscript start position.